daniele3b/SafeWater/Assignment3/server.md

 ![Home](https://github.com/daniele3b/SafeWater/blob/main/images/home.png)

 In this page you can find the last temperature measurement available for each device, for each measurement you can see also the time of registration.
-By clicking on "Aggregated Data" you'll reach the new interface on which there you can see all aggregated data about the temperature
+By clicking on "Aggregated Data" you'll reach the new interface on which you can see all aggregated data about the temperature

 ![Agg_temp](https://github.com/daniele3b/SafeWater/blob/main/images/agg_temp.png)